unal-lssa/lssa2025i/project/delivery_1/README.md

 ### 4.1.
 Deliverable

-* Description of the process.
+* Description of each one of the following elements: software system context, metamodel, transformation rules, model, skeleton and prototype.
+Additionaly, the file must include the instructions (commands) for executing the process.
-* Associated files that support the process.
+* Associated files for executing the process: metamodel, transformation rules, model and others (e.g. configuration files for deployment).

 ### 4.2.
 Submission Format